 There are no prerequisites to take this course, however you are encouragesd to review exam CompTIA Advanced Security Practitioner (CASP) exam certification requirements. click here.

 Recommended Experience to take the exam: 10 years’ experience in IT administration, including at least 5 years of hands-on technical security experience.

-Upon successful completion of the program, you will be awarded a certificate of completion.
-In addition, you will receive a voucher to take the CompTIA CASP: Certified Advanced Security Practitioner (CAS-002) certification exam, after successful completion of the program and financial obligation.
+Upon successful completion of the course, you will be awarded a certificate of completion.
+In addition, you will receive a voucher to take the CompTIA CASP: Certified Advanced Security Practitioner (CAS-002) certification exam, after successful completion of the course and financial obligation.

 This course will provide you with the skills you need to obtain an entry-level position in most cases.
 Potential students should always do research on the job market in their area before registering.

 ed2go courses are non-credit, so they do not qualify for federal aid, FAFSA and Pell Grant.
 In some states, vocational rehab or workforce development boards will pay for qualified students to take our courses.
 Additionally, some students may qualify for financial assistance when they enroll, if they meet certain requirements.
 Financing is available from select schools.
 Learn more: https://www.ed2go.com/career/financial-assistance